MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ms.date: 01/31/2024
 ---

-# Azure Arc extension management on Azure Stack HCI
+# Azure Arc extension management on Azure Local

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2-22h2.md)]

-This article describes how to install, upgrade, and manage Azure Arc extensions on Azure Stack HCI server machines.
+This article describes how to install, upgrade, and manage Azure Arc extensions on Azure Local machines.

-## Customer-managed Azure Arc extensions on Azure Stack HCI
+## Customer-managed Azure Arc extensions on Azure Local

-With Azure Stack HCI, you can install, uninstall and update Azure Arc extensions on your Azure Stack HCI systems.
+With Azure Local, you can install, uninstall and update Azure Arc extensions on your Azure Local systems.
 Azure Arc lets you run hybrid services like monitoring and Windows Admin Center in the Azure portal.

 Here are the individual extensions you can install and manage.